sunomura/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-folderlocations-profilesdirectory.md

 -   We don’t recommend using this setting, except perhaps in a test environment.

--   When this setting is changed, the Windows Store and Windows Store apps are not supported.
+-   When this setting is changed, Microsoft Store apps are not supported.

 -   **Using drives other than the system drive:**